 The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

 The Gen-Vx-Mask tool supports the following types of masking region definition selected using the -type command line option:

-Polyline (poly) masking reads an input ASCII file containing Lat/Lon locations, connects the first and last points, and selects grid points falling inside that polyline.
+Polyline (poly) masking reads an input ASCII file containing Lat/Lon locations, connects the first and last points, and selects grid points whose Lat/Lon location falls inside that polyline in Lat/Lon space.
 This option is useful when defining geographic subregions of a domain.

 Box (box) masking reads an input ASCII file containing Lat/Lon locations and draws a box around each point.
 The height and width of the box is specified by the -height and -width command line options in grid units.
 For a square, only one of -height or -width needs to be used.